Nasif-21/News_App/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
 ### Please Note:
 Github page may not run due to react routing.
-In my PC, the react router worked fine.
+In my PC, the react router worked fine but, in github pages, router is not effective.
 While checking app, take a good look on that.